What is Counseling?

 Counseling can help in reducing your stress level.
 It can improve your ability to make healthy decisions, to enhance your relationships with others, and to be successful with your personal, career, and educational goals.

 The Counseling Office helps students in the following academic and career areas:

 - Returning students who are readjusting to academics and expectations;

-- Assessments to determine interests and assist in career planning;
+- Assessments to determine interests and assist in career planning (FOCUS 2 Career Assessment);

 - Exploring career options;